-Small business companies that are eligible for tax relief came into operation in 2001.
-The amendments to section 12 E on small business corporations, whereby they were given an accelerated depreciation regime and where personal service providers can get the benefit (if they employ four or more people) came into effect in 2005.
+Tax relief for eligible small business companies came into operation in 2001.
+The amendments to section 12E on small business corporations, whereby they were given an accelerated depreciation regime and where personal service providers could get the benefit (if they employed four or more people) came into effect in 2005.
 They would benefit from a simplified and enhanced depreciation regime to encourage fixed-capital formation.

-Depreciation write-off at a 50:30:20% rate over a three-year period for all depreciable assets, while manufacturing assets will retain their immediate 100% write-off.
+A depreciation write-off at a 50:30:20% rate over a three-year period for all depreciable assets applied, while manufacturing assets could retain their immediate 100% write-off.